MapRVA/maprva.org/_pages/get-involved.md

     description: Place old photos of RVA on the map
     link: /projects/yesterdays
 ---
 MapRVA is powered by volunteers!
-We are building out guides for on website to help newcomers contribute to our mapping projects.
+We are building out guides on this website to empower everyone to map Richmond.

 ## I want to map...